joshlong/cloud-native-workshop/README.md

 Trigger a refresh of the message using the `/refresh` endpoint.

-**EXTRA CREDIT**: Install RabbitMQ server and connect the microservice to the event bus by adding the `org.springframework.cloud`:`spring-cloud-starter-bus-amqp` then triggering the refresh using the `/bus/refresh`.
+**EXTRA CREDIT**: Install RabbitMQ server and connect the microservice to the the Spring Cloud Stream-based event bus and then triggering the refresh using the `/bus/refresh`.

 ## 4. Service Registration and Discovery

-> In the cloud, applications live and die as capacity dictates, they're ephemeral.
-Applications should not be coupled to the physical location of other services as this state is fleeting.
-Indeed, even if it were fixed, services may quickly become overwhelmed, so it's very handy to be able to specify how to load balance among the available instances or indeed ask the system to verify that there are instances at all.
-In this lab, we'll look at the low-level `DiscoveryClient` abstraction at the heart of Spring Cloud's service registration and discovery support.
+> In the cloud, services are often ephemeral and it's important to be able to talk to these services abstractly, without worrying about the host and ports for these services.
+At first blush, this seems like a use-case for DNS, but DNS fails in several key situations.
+How do we know if there's a service waiting on the other end of a DNS-mapped service that can respond?
+How do we support more sophisticated load-balancing than DNS + a typical loadbalancer can handle (e.g.: round-robin)?
+How do we avoid the extra hop outside of most cloud environments required to resolve DNS?
+For all of these and more, we want the effect of DNS - a dispatch table - without being coupled to DNS.
+We'll use a service registry and Spring Cloud's `DiscoveryClient` abstraction.

 - Go to the Spring Initializr, select the `Eureka Server` (this brings in `org.springframework.cloud`:`spring-cloud-starter-eureka-server`) checkbox, name it `eureka-service` and then add `@EnableEurekaServer` to the `DemoApplication` class.
 - Make sure this module _also_ talks to the Config Server as described in the last lab by adding the `org.springframework.cloud`:`spring-cloud-starter-config`.